Aakash-kaushik/image_classification/README.md

         |train
           |modak
           |not_modak
-    6. after crreating put the model.py file in the folder named data and run it with command "python3 ./model.py" if you are using a terminal.
+    6. after creating put the model.py file in the folder named data and run it with command "python3 ./model.py" if you are using a terminal.
+    7. Save a .h5 model in the same directory.
  #### Results
  ![result](https://raw.githubusercontent.com/Aakash-kaushik/image_classification/master/result.png)